MCT-master/mct-master.github.io/_posts/2019-02-11-Catch-the-sound–First week's-dive-into-web-audio-programming.md

 It took some time to decide what I want to go for more in-depth since there are so many options.
 The first day I tried to work with audio spatialization online.
-The code I found was pretty advanced and I did not want to spend to much time understanding it, so I rolled back to something more simple as a start.
+The code I found was pretty advanced and I did not want to spent to much time understanding it, so I rolled back to something more simple as a start.
 Inspired by the tone.js and its <a href="https://tonejs.github.io/">examples on audio sound synthesis</a> with sample files I got the idea to create something similar.
 Finally I chose to work with audio samples, uploading them and processing them on the web browser like <a href="https://tonejs.github.io/examples/grainPlayer.html">here</a>.
-I spend a lot of time finding out how to mappthe input to the output by the syntax.
-How to know what to do when you don't know what to ask for?
+I spent a lot of time finding out how to ask for content.
 Gradually things became more clear.
 Signal flow chart helped a lot to visualize what is happening.

 <figure align="middle">